SaniyaAbushakimova/Brewing-Insights-with-Unsupervised-Learning/README.md

 10. Discussion
 11. Conclusion

-## Unsupervised Learning tools used in this project:
+## Unsupervised Learning tools used in this project

 - Hopkin's Statistic
 - t-SNE plot